 L'Oréal's success is built on a strong foundation.
 The world's largest beauty products company, it creates cosmetics, perfume, and hair and skin care items.
 Its brands include L'Oréal Paris and Maybelline (mass-market), Lancôme (luxury), and Redken and SoftSheen/Carson (retail and salon).
-L'Oréal, which owns Dallas-based SkinCeuticals, also conducts cosmetology and dermatology research.
-With more than 50% of sales generated outside Europe, L'Oréal has focused on acquiring brands in those markets.
+L'Oréal, which owns SkinCeuticals, also conducts cosmetology and dermatology research.
+Generating more than half of its sales outside Europe, L'Oréal has focused on acquiring brands in those markets.
 L'Oréal also owns the UK-based natural cosmetics retailer The Body Shop International, which numbers some 2,550 stores worldwide.
 The firm's dermatology branch Galderma is a joint venture between L'Oréal and Nestlé.

 In recent years, the firm has been expanding its professional division.
-To that end, in 2009 L'Oréal acquired three regional US distributors of professional products to salons: Idaho Barber and Beauty Supply in the North West, and Maly's Midwest, and Marshall Salon Services, which both operate in the Midwest.
-Also in the US, in April 2010 the firm agreed to acquire Essie Cosmetics, a maker of nail polish sold in salons and spas.
-The purchase will enable L'Oréal to boost its presence in the nail care market.
+L'Oréal in 2009 acquired three regional US distributors of professional products to salons: Idaho Barber and Beauty Supply in the Northwest, and Maly's Midwest, and Marshall Salon Services, which both operate in the Midwest.
+Also in the US, the firm acquired Essie Cosmetics, a maker of nail polish sold in salons and spas, enabling L'Oréal to boost its presence in the nail care market.

 L'Oréal expanded its Active Cosmetics division (with existing brands Vichy, La Roche-Posay, and Inneov) by folding SkinCeuticals into the operation.
 Buying SkinCeuticals has opened doors for the company in the dermatology arena, which caters to high-end spas and plastic surgeons.
-The purchase builds on previous acquisitions, such as Sara Lee Corporation's sun care brand Delial and Sanoflore, maker of certified organic cosmetics.
-L'Oréal derives only about 3% of its sales from dermatology subsidiaries, including Galderma (dermatology products) and Sanofi (French pharmaceuticals group).
 The company also has formed The Laboratories Inneov with Nestlé to develop diet supplements for skin care, hair care, and nail care.

 Liliane Bettencourt, director and daughter of founder Eugène Schueller, is L'Oréal's primary stockholder and the world's second-richest woman.
-She and her family own about 27% of the company's shares, while Nestlé owns 26%.
+She and her family own about 31% of the company's shares, while Nestlé owns about 30%.
 The Bettencourts and Nestlé have been indirect owners of L'Oréal through the Gesparal SA holding company for some 30 years.
 (Gesparal was merged into L'Oréal in 2004.)
-In early 2009 both parties became able to sell their shares for the first time since 2004, which led to speculation that Nestlé may attempt to take over L'Oréal.
-Further fueling suspicion has been a deepening estrangement between Bettencourt and her only daughter as well as a scandal that points to Bettencourt and her advisers for massive tax evasion and alleged illegal contributions to French President Nicolas Sarkozy.
-Nevertheless, the 89-year-old Bettencourt in April 2011 was re-elected to the board for a four-year term.
-She has said that she is keen to resist advances from suitors, such as Nestlé.
+In 2009 both parties became able to sell their shares for the first time since 2004, which led to speculation that Nestlé may attempt to take over L'Oréal.